Where on the bike?

 - Install the Wireless Unit outside the frame

 - Do not install it on the side of the bicycle.
 If you do, it could get damaged in a crash or when the bicycle tips over.

-Note that while Shimano strongly recommend you install it outside the frame, you can usually get away with installing the component inside the frame.
-If you choose to do so, keep in mind that this is not the Shimano way and you may experience a weak signal, depending on the structure and density of your frame or handlebars.
+Note that while Shimano strongly recommends you install it outside the frame, I haven't ever experienced problems with installing the unit in a seat post, handlebar or frame.
+Just be aware that this is not the Shimano way and you may experience a weak signal, depending on the structure and density of your frame or handlebars.

 I have installed the Wireless Unit in my handlebars, tucked away in one of the drops.
 This makes the bike look a bit cleaner – and I like clean looking bikes.

 Because the EW-WU111 is an inline component you can place it virtually anywhere.
 I will show you the most common choices.
-Note that if you already have an inline 2-port junction (EW-JC200) installed on your bike then you could replace that with the EW-WU111 .
-They are roughly the same size and shape and doing it this way saves you having to buy an electric wire.
+Note that if you already have an inline 2-port junction (EW-JC200) installed on your bike then you could replace that with the EW-WU111.
+They are roughly the same size and shape and doing it this way saves you from having to buy an electric wire.

 The Junction A or the Y-connector cable (both colored yellow) connects both shifters.
 You connect the Wireless Unit (colored blue) to either component using a short electric wire.
 Then connect the other end of the Wireless Unit to the electric wire entering the frame.

 The shortest electric wire you can get is 150mm long and Shimano make them in 50mm increments, all the way up to 1600mm.
 Measure the distance to make sure you order the correct length.

 Another way to install the Wireless Unit would be underneath the handlebar tape.
 I do not recommend this method, but I’ve seen people do this.